-Homework is an important part of the educational program.
-It enhances classroom learning and increases mastery of skills taught in the classroom.
-In addition, it helps students develop responsibility and study habits.
+The purpose of homework in the elementary school is mainly to help students develop good study habits, foster positive attitudes about school, and communicate the ideas that learning takes place at home as well as at school.
 We understand that many children participate in out-of-school and family-centered activities; this is taken into account when determining the amount of homework assigned.
 For more information, district homework policy can be found on the district website.